Why Healing Feels Unsafe: Shadow Work and the Nervous System

 Why does shadow work sometimes feel emotionally overwhelming?

 Shadow work can feel overwhelming because it reconnects you with emotions or memories that were previously suppressed.
 When these experiences arise, the nervous system may react strongly, especially if emotional safety is not established first.
 This intensity does not mean the practice is wrong.
 It often indicates that the body needs slower pacing, grounding practices, and compassionate self-awareness during reflection.
+Emotional overwhelm is often a sign that the nervous system is processing more than it currently has the capacity to integrate.
+Healing is not always about going deeper.
+Sometimes healing is about slowing down enough for the nervous system to catch up.

 Can shadow work trigger anxiety or panic?